yasumat/RobustPhotometricStereo/README.md

 ### How to use?

-Download this package and run demo code:
+Download this package and run the demo code:
 ```
 python demo.py
 ```